Skip to main content

 You may experience the world differently, and counselling can be adapted to support these differences in a way that feels safe, accessible and effective.
 Your needs are unique, and it is my anticipatory duty to provide care that is centred around you, making adjustments to my practice to accommodate your specific requirements.

 My goal is to help you feel safe and supported in expressing your true self, to reduce the need for masking where possible, and feel that your natural behaviours and feelings are accepted and understood.
+We will work together to set goals, select techniques and decide the pace and focus of therapy.
+Sessions can be structured or flexible.